-- A considerable portion of KBN's annual borrowing program is raised by issuing liquid benchmark securities. - KBN recognizes the value of maintaining a solid partnership with investors for these offerings, and seeks to offer attractive relative value, with excellent credit quality. - Principles guiding benchmark pricing include: - Regular consultation with underwriters experienced in target markets - Pricing and sizing issues "to clear" - Performance in secondary markets
+A considerable portion of KBN's annual borrowing program is raised by issuing liquid USD and EUR benchmark securities.

+- KBN recognizes the value of maintaining a solid partnership with investors for these offerings, and seeks to offer attractive relative value, with excellent credit quality. - Principles guiding benchmark pricing includes: - regular consultation with underwriters experienced in target markets; - pricing and sizing issues "to clear"; and - performance in secondary markets.

-KBN Funding 2024 - YTD
+KBN Funding 2024 YTD